veertuinc/anklet/internal/anka/lru_cleanup.md

 - fail because the template is too big to pull (larger than the disk)
 - if the buffer is too restrictive, we fail the pull early because we don't have enough space and never will
 - we cannot clean up any templates to free enough space because:
-    - no templates to clean (handled by "too restrictive" check)
+    - no templates to clean
         - Testing
             - 6c14r-40gb job
-            - only template/tag is anka -j registry pull --shrink 84266873-da90-4e0d-903b-ed0233471f9f --tag 6c14r
+            - no existing templates on the host
-            - Set your `template_disk_buffer` to a percentage so the `afterFreeingUsableSpace` is slightly lower than the `downloadSize`, but also have no other templates on the host to clean up
+            - Set your `template_disk_buffer` to a percentage so the `afterFreeingUsableSpace` is slightly lower than the `downloadSize`, but a small amount of `usableSpace` so it tries to clean up templates
     - even if we cleaned up all templates, we still don't have enough space
         - Testing
             - 6c14r-40gb job